 - Safe at Home will contact the Bureau of Automotive Repair, who will change the status of the participant's registration in their system to “basic” so that the participant's car can be smogged anywhere in the state.

 - Safe at Home will call to let the participant know that BAR has completed the change and that he or she can take the car in to the shop.

-- The service technician will ask for the participant's name and address information at which time the participant can provide the Safe at Home P.O.
-Box address.
+- The service technician will ask for the participant's name and address information at which time the participant can provide his or her desginated Safe at Home mailing address.
 Note: Participants do not pay the Sacramento rate.